SWS-Methodology/Standards/setup.md

   checking of a package in order to determine whether the package fulfills all the requirements.

-* `Vignettes` folder contains documentation which explains the logic and functionality of the package, it also includes workflow charts and any material that helps explaing the use of the package.
+* The `vignettes` folder contains documentation which explains the logic and functionality of the package, it also includes workflow charts and any material that helps explaing the use of the package.

 * The `module` is where all R modules/plug-ins should be placed.

-For more detail explaination please refere to the [R package guide.](http://r-pkgs.had.co.nz/package.html)
+For a more detailed explanation please refer to the [R package guide](http://r-pkgs.had.co.nz/package.html).

 ## The SWS Web Interface

-There are two servers which exist for different function.
-The QA server stands for Quality and Assuarance, and is used to test functionality and experiements before going live on the Production server.
+There are two servers which exist for different functions.
+The QA server stands for Quality and Assurance, and is used to test functionality and experiements before going live on the Production server.

 [QA Server](http://hqlqasws1.hq.un.fao.org:8080/sws)

 [Production Server](http://intranet.fao.org/sws/)

-The web interface will be mainly used to upload moduels and provide a graphic user interface to the data.
-To see how to upload module and interact with the Web Interface please see [here](https://).
+The web interface will be mainly used to upload modules and provide a graphic user interface to the data.
+To see how to upload modules and interact with the Web Interface please see [here](https://).

 ## SWS Shared Drives

 ## Documentations

-Before dewelling into development, it is important to understand the practices and standards governed by the SWS team and it is recommended to go through the following documentations.
+Before delving into development, it is important to understand the practices and standards governed by the SWS team and it is recommended to go through the following documentation.

 ### Project Information